obaid-ansari/Github/README.md

 * Creates a new branch.
 * Switches to that branch.
-* The new branch starts from the latest `develop`.
+* The new branch starts from the latest `main-branch`.

 ---